Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Introduction

 Many researchers nowadays focus on data-driven modeling and control of soft robots to overcome the challenges associated with their inherent nonlinearities and high DOFs.
-Koopman operator theory has emerged as a promising approach for learning globally linear representations of nonlinear dynamics, enabling the application of linear control techniques to soft robotic systems \cite{wang_improved_2023}.
-One variation is Deep Koopman Networks (DKNs), which have been employed to learn Koopman eigenfunctions and linear dynamics from data, capturing the intrinsic properties of the system \cite{bruder_data-driven_2021}.
-These approaches have been successfully applied to the control of soft continuum arms, demonstrating improved performance compared to traditional model-based controllers \cite{haggerty_control_2023}.
+Koopman operator theory has emerged as a promising approach for learning globally linear representations of nonlinear dynamics, enabling the application of linear control techniques to soft robotic systems \cite{bruder_data-driven_2021}.
+This approach has been successfully applied to the control of soft continuum arms, demonstrating improved performance compared to traditional model-based controllers \cite{wang_improved_2023,haggerty_control_2023}.
 Additionally, spectral analysis of the learned Koopman operators has provided insights into the physical characteristics of the system, such as oscillation frequencies and energy distributions \cite{komeno_deep_2022}.
 Other data-driven approaches, such as machine learning and neural networks, have been used to model soft robots \cite{kim2021review}.
 Mainly, recurrent neural networks (RNNs) have been used to model the complex dynamics of soft robotic manipulators, as demonstrated in several recent works \cite{thuruthel_learning_2017,thomas_george_thuruthel_first-order_2020,tariverdi_recurrent_2021}.
 These learned models have then been employed for developing open-loop and closed-loop controllers for soft manipulators \cite{thuruthel_stable_2018,thuruthel_model-based_2019}.
-Spectral Submanifold Reduction (SSMs) was presented in \cite{alora_data-driven_2023} as a data-driven approach for learning low-dimensional models of high-dimensional robots on spectral submanifolds, by learning the dynamics on generic low-dimensional attractors.
+Spectral Submanifold Reduction (SSMs) was presented in \cite{alora_data-driven_2023} as a data-driven approach for learning low-dimensional models of high-dimensional robots on spectral submanifolds by learning the dynamics of generic low-dimensional attractors.
 Unlike analytical models, such data-driven models are completely learned from data and are representative of the specific datasets used for their training, making them not generalizable nor interpretable.
-Combining data-driven approaches with model-based techniques hence could lead to streamlined mathematical models that are more computationally efficient and system specific.